Green to Gold (album)

 Green to Gold is the sixth studio album by American indie rock group the Antlers.
 It was released on March 26, 2021, by Anti- in the U.S. and Transgressive Records in the U.K. and in Europe.
 It is the band's first album in seven years, and it marks the departure of multi-instrumentalist Darby Cicci.
+It also marks a significant departure from the darker and more intense qualities of the band's early work, trading their signature indie-electronic and ambient soundscapes for organic instrumentation and minimal arrangements that evoke a warm, pastoral atmosphere; the album incorporates field recordings of nature captured by frontman Peter Silberman.
+The lyrics also represent a shift in tone for Silberman, who opted for less ambiguous characters and more overt themes surrounding ageing and personal development.
 The album was preceded by the singles "Wheels Roll Home", "It Is What It Is", "Solstice", and "Just One Sec".
+It was accompanied by a feature-length film starring dancers Bobbi Jene Smith and Or Schraiber.